What Do All Those Letters Behind Their Names Actually Mean?

 REGISTRATIONS, CREDENTIALS AND DESIGNATIONS:

 RSW – An RSW is a Registered Social Worker.
 A counsellor can hold this designation with a Bachelor’s degree in Social Work or a Masters.
-This means they are registered with the British Columbia Assocation of Social Workers, wrote an exam to achieve the RSW credential, and are governed by the standards of practice and ethical guidelines of this governing body.
+This means they are registered with the British Columbia Association of Social Workers, wrote an exam to achieve the RSW credential, and are governed by the standards of practice and ethical guidelines of this governing body.

 RCC – This stands for Registered Clinical Counsellor.
 A Masters degree is required to become an RCC along with a specific number of hours of supervision and having a supervisor observe the counselling practice.
 It is governed by the British Columbia Association of Clinical Counsellors.
 These counsellors are able to work with clients in the province of BC.